jkwiek/prism/README.md

 - size of commenter's following
 - follower/following ratio of commenter
 - time difference between poster and commenter*
-- number of posts of commenter
-- size of commenter's following
 - average like, comments, and views on commenter's videos
-- frequency of commenter's posts*